MVAD: A Benchmark Dataset for Multimodal AI-Generated Video-Audio Detection: Dataset

 \subsection{Data Generation}

 At this stage, we complete the core component of the dataset construction pipeline—generating multimodal forged video-audio data.
-MVAD is built by simulating three characteristic real-world forgery patterns, employing the generation models specified in \cref{methods-overview} to construct diverse multimodal video-audio content.
+MVAD is built by simulating three characteristic real-world forgery patterns, employing generation models to construct diverse multimodal video-audio content.

-\textbf{Fake Video-Fake Audio.} The fake video-fake audio modality comprises two distinct generation approaches: direct synthesis and indirect synthesis.
-The direct approach \cite{klingAI2025, soraOpenAI2025, veo3AI2025} generates synchronized video-audio content directly from text or image inputs in a unified process.
+\textbf{Fake Video-Fake Audio.} The fake video-fake audio data type comprises two distinct generation approaches: direct synthesis and indirect synthesis.
+The direct approach \cite{klingAI2025, soraOpenAI2025} generates synchronized video-audio content directly from text or image inputs in a unified process.
 In contrast, the indirect approach first generates a fake video and subsequently synthesizes a corresponding audio track based on its visual content \cite{foleycrafter, hunyuanvideo, mmaudio, audiox}.
 Human experts and Large Multimodal Models (LMMs) facilitate this process by employing advanced generation techniques—including video-to-AV generation for indirect synthesis and text/image-to-AV generation for direct synthesis—leveraging the text-image prompt pairs obtained during the data collection phase to produce the final fake video-fake audio samples.